coreos/docs/os/sdk-tips-and-tricks.md

 ~/trunk/src/third_party/coreos-overlay $ mkdir -p sys-block/open-iscsi && rsync -av rsync://rsync.gentoo.org/gentoo-portage/sys-block/open-iscsi/ sys-block/open-iscsi/
 ```

-The tailing / prevents rsync from creating the directory for the package so you don't end up with `sys-block/open-iscsi/open-iscsi`
+The tailing / prevents rsync from creating the directory for the package so you don't end up with `sys-block/open-iscsi/open-iscsi`.
 Remember to add the new files to git.

 If the new package does not need to be modified the package should be placed in `src/third_party/portage-stable`

 You can use `scripts/update_ebuilds` to fetch packages into `src/third_party/portage-stable` and add the files to git.
-You should specify the category and the packagename.
+You should specify the category and the packagename (e.g. `./update_ebuilds sys-block/open-iscsi`).
-e.g.
-`./update_ebuilds sys-block/open-iscsi`

 If the package needs to be modified it must be moved out of `src/third_party/portage-stable` to `src/third_party/coreos-overlay`

-To include the new package as a dependency of coreos add the package to the end of the RDEPEND environment variable in `coreos-base/coreos/coreos-0.0.1.ebuild` then increment the revision of coreos by renaming the softlink `git mv coreos-base/coreos/coreos-0.0.1-r237.ebuild coreos-base/coreos/coreos-0.0.1-r238.ebuild`
+To include the new package as a dependency of coreos, add the package to the end of the RDEPEND environment variable in `coreos-base/coreos/coreos-0.0.1.ebuild` then increment the revision of coreos by renaming the softlink `git mv coreos-base/coreos/coreos-0.0.1-r237.ebuild coreos-base/coreos/coreos-0.0.1-r238.ebuild`

 The new package will now be built and installed as part of the normal build flow.